Joseph Wynn's Résumé

 tiny-relative-date

 A tiny (800 byte) library that converts absolute dates to relative, human-readable strings.
-If you've used npm, then you've used this project!
+This package is a dependency of npm, and gets 600k weekly downloads.

 jekyll-responsive-image